gnosischain/specs/shutter/shutter.md

 ### Interfaces with

 - Key Broadcast Contract: To get eon key
-- Keypers: To receive decryption keys
 - Sequencer Contract: To get encrypted transactions
 - Validator Registry: To register and check registration

+And one of:

+- Keypers: To receive decryption keys
+- Decryption Key Relay: To receive keys from

 ### Interface